Raised Beds vs. In-Ground Gardening: Which Method Grows the Best Garden?

 What are Raised Beds?

-Compact raised bed gardening can allow you to grow a surprising amount of food in a small space and can be more accessible for someone with limited mobility to tend.
+Compact raised bed gardening allows you to grow a surprising amount of food in a small space and is more accessible to people with limited mobility.

 Walking between raised beds will not compact the soil.